-Online Live Learning (OLL) is live teaching + tutoring that occurs weekly in your virtual classroom.
+Online Live Learning (OLL) is live teaching + tutoring that occurs weekly in your Canvas classroom.
 This live session will give students an opportunity to learn from their online professor as well as receive individualized and group tutoring.
-I will hold these twice a week, live in the Canvas classroom.
-All OLL sessions will be recorded and held in the classroom for 14 days for students to view at their convenience.
+All OLL sessions will be recorded and held in the virtual classroom for 14 days for students to view at their convenience.